Thursday 3rd July 2014

 This month, we’re all about creating marvellous models, the mainstay of a classic birthday cake and key sugar crafting skill that every cake decorator must master.
 Animal models are the perfect place to start, and we’ve recruited the super talented Terry Tang Designer Cakes to help us in showing you how to create the most adorable and life-like pooch to top your cakes and bakes.
 As Royal Warrant Holders to the Queen for our almond products, we found ourselves inspired to create a corgi.

-1. To make the body, roll Renshaw Celebration Ready to Roll Icing into a ball, then shape into a thick sausage.
+1. To make the body, roll Renshaw White Chocolate Flavour Ready to Roll Icing into a ball, then shape into a thick sausage.
 Roll the sausage between your two index fingers to create a thinner middle.

 2. Stand the body up and push a cocktail stick through the body.

 3. Use a small pallet knife to cut small lines into the body to create the fur.

 4. To create the back leg, use a dresden tool to score a line that goes in a semi-circle from the bottom front to the back.
 Use the tool to lift up a gap to create the back of the knee.

 5. To make the back paws start with a small ball.
 Roll it out into a small sausage and cut in half.
 Flatten out the paw and taper so the rounded end is wider, and use a knife to cut the lines for the paws.

 6. Stick the paws to the bottom end of the body using cooled boiled water.